New multiplicity results for critical $p$-Laplacian problems: Abstract

 \section{Abstract}

 We prove new multiplicity results for the Br{\'e}zis-Nirenberg problem for the $p$-Laplacian.
 Our proofs are based on a new abstract critical point theorem involving the $\Z_2$-cohomological index that requires less compactness than the \PS{} condition.
-Some of our results are new even in the semilinear case $p = 2$.